 - washing soda

-- heavy-duty laundry detergent with enzymes (Tide with enzymes and Persil are highly effective but check the labels to make sure your choice contains enzymes)
+- heavy-duty laundry detergent with enzymes (Tide with enzymes and Persil are highly effective.
+Check the labels to make sure your choice contains enzymes)

 Start with clean laundry that has been separated into whites and colors (see above).
 You can strip an average size load of laundry at a time in a tub, sink, or bin that is large enough to allow the items freedom of movement during the process.

 Do not mix whites with colors.
-Separate colors so that you are stripping items that are the same color or that you know are colorfast.
+Separate colors so that you are stripping items that are the same color and that you know are colorfast.

 Make sure the tub is clean.
 Fill it halfway with the hottest water available from the tap.
 Ideally, the water should be 140 F. If your water heater cannot be adjusted for the process, be prepared to add enough boiling water to make sure the water is very hot.

-For a standard size tub, add 1/4 cup washing soda, 1/4 cup borax and 1/2 cup detergent with enzymes.
+For a standard-size tub, add 1/4 cup washing soda, 1/4 cup borax, and 1/2 cup detergent with enzymes.
 If yours is a larger and or deep tub, double these amounts making sure the ratio is always twice as much detergent as the other products.
-Example: 1/2 cup each borax and washing soda to 1 cup detergent and so forth.
+Example: 1/2 cup each borax, 1/2 cup washing soda to 1 cup detergent, and so forth.